 DAS / DVS (Distributed Acoustic / Vibration Sensing)

 These systems detect vibrations and capture acoustic energy along the optical fiber.
 The fiber functions as if there were thousands of microphones installed.
-Classification algorithms are used to detect and locate, for example, intrusion activities.
+Classification algorithms are used to detect and locate, for example, intrusion activities, leaks or other abnormal sounds.

-Acoustic disturbance on fiber generates microscopic elongation or compression of the fiber (strain), which causes a change in the phase relation.
+Acoustic disturbance on a fiber generates microscopic elongation or compression of the fiber (micro-strain), which causes a change in the phase relation and/or amplitude.

-Before the next laser pulse can be transmitted the previous pulse must have had time to travel to the far end of the fiber and for the reflections from there to return.
-For a fiber 40 km long the maximum pulse rate is at about 2.5 kHz.
-As a consequence acoustic signals can be measured that vary at frequencies up to the Nyquist frequency of about 1.25 kHz.
+Before the next laser pulse can be transmitted, the previous pulse must have had time to travel to the far end of the fiber and for the reflections from there to return.
+Hence the maximum pulse rate is determined by the length of the fiber.
+Therefore, acoustic signals can be measured that vary at frequencies up to the Nyquist frequency which is typically half of the pulse rate.
+As higher frequencies are attenuated very quickly, most of the relevant frequencies to detect and classify events are in the lower of the 2kHz range.